drkz4ck/X2plus/WeaponDetails.md

 All Drivers:
 Hammers now might be faster than the monado, but they really needed some buffs to be even viable.
 Monado comes with lots of other numerous advantadges over the hammer, so I think it's still in a very good spot.
-- [x] auto atks 1 and 2 have 25% faster animations
-- [x] auto atk 3 has 30% faster animations
-- [x] 20% faster Arts animations
-  - This might mean the shield art ends sooner; unsure
 - [x] art cooldowns at lv 1 reduced; keeping level progression
   - 14>11; 12>9; 11>8 and 8>6
-- [x] Auto atk 1 damage increase 50 > 65
+- [x] Auto A.Attacks damage ratio ~~50-80-120~~ 65-104-156
-  - auto atk 2 is still a 60% increase and auto atk 3 still a 50% increase (104 and 156, respectively)
-- [x] Damage values of Fiora's Knives; min from 16 to 18 and max from 738 to 826
+- [x] Damage values like Fiora's Knives; min 16 to 18 and max from 738 to 826
-- [x] Critical Values of  Ether Cannons; min from 1 to 3 and max from 10 to 20
+- [x] Critical Values like Ether Cannons; min from 1 to 3 and max from 10 to 20
   - Higher damage, but lower crit rate than the chroma katana
 - [ ] Additional Weapon Effect, up to debate
 - Attack Speeds: